 Parents should also be aware that they are responsible for any financial obligations incurred by their child in school.
-This includes lost books, damage to another's personal property or school property, etc.
+This includes lost books, damage to school issued chromebooks, another's personal property or school property, etc.

 The Role of Teachers and Staff: